Dr Guy Warman

 Together with my colleagues, Dr Cheeseman in particular, I have developed a "Chronobiology Research Group" in the Department of Anaesthesiology at the Faculty of Medical and Health Sciences.

 Our basic research is focussed on the investigation of the control of circadian rhythms and the similarities between sleep and anaesthesia using invertebrate and vertebrate models.
 Our applied research focuses on human circadian rhythms and sleep in the hospital environment, and the influence time of day has on drug action.
 The findings from our basic research underpin and direct our applied work in-hospital.

 I have 50 publications in international peer-reviewed journals and an h-index of 20.
 Our work has been supported by a number of research grants including the RSNZ's Marsden Fund, The Health Research Council of New Zealand and the Office of Naval Research (USA).

 We have active and productive collaborative links internationally with Professor Randolf Menzel at the Free University of Berlin and Professor Shin Yamazaki at the University of Texas, SouthWestern Medical Center in Dallas.

-I have supervised a total of 26 post-graduate research students (PhD, masters and honours students) and 16 summer students.
-I am currently main supervisor of two PhD students (Nicola Ludin and Alma Orst-Sebastian) and co-supervise two PhD students (Jia Zhao and Dongni Li) and one masters student (Joshua Paul).
+I have supervised a total of 32 post-graduate research students (PhD, masters and honours students) and 16 summer students on chronobiology topics.

-For details of current research projects available in the Chronobiology Group please visit:
+For details of current research projects available in the Chronobiology Group please email me or visit: